Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/properties/deform.rst

 Deform
 ******

+.. admonition:: Reference
+   :class: refbox

+   | Mode:     All Modes
+   | Panel:    :menuselection:`Bone --> Deform`

 .. figure:: /images/rigging_armatures_bones_properties_deform_panel.png

    The Deform panel.

 In this panel you can set deformation options for each bone.

-Turning the Deform option off, prevent a bone from deforming the geometry at all, overriding any weights that it might have been assigned before; It mutes its influence.
+Toggling the checkbox in the panel header off, prevents the bone from deforming the geometry at all, overriding any weights that it might have been assigned before; It mutes its influence.

 It also excludes the active bone in the automatic weight calculation when the mesh is